-- supplemental reimbursement in FY 2017-18, and provided 63 providers with \$26 million in supplemental reimbursement in FY 2018-19;5 and - The total number of active providers does not represent the total number of service delivery providers employed by agencies providing EMT services.
+supplemental reimbursement in FY 2017-18, and provided 63 providers with \$26 million in supplemental reimbursement in FY 2018-19;

+• The total number of active providers does not represent the total number of service delivery providers employed by agencies providing EMT services.

-- The Department recommends increasing EMT services rates to 80% of the benchmark.6 - The Department recommends evaluating the authority to develop and implement an EMS treat-inplace model for Health First Colorado EMS providers.7 - The Department recommends continuing to pursue opportunities for policy development, working with community partners to understand current practices and community needs.
+- The Department recommends increasing EMT services rates to 80% of the benchmark. - The Department recommends evaluating the authority to develop and implement an EMS treat-inplace model. - The Department recommends continuing to pursue opportunities for policy development, working with community partners to understand current practices and community needs.